Taxsaver Commuter Ticket Scheme

 Taxsaver tickets and temporary reduction in fares

-There is a 20% average reduction in Taxsaver fares since 1 April 2022 to the end of 2023.
-This applies to all monthly and yearly tickets provided by Iarnród Éireann, Bus Éireann, Dublin Bus, Luas and Go-Ahead Ireland.
+There is a 20% average reduction in Taxsaver fares from 1 April 2022 to the end of 2024.
+This applies to all monthly and yearly tickets provided by Iarnród Éireann, Bus Éireann, Dublin Bus, Luas, and Go-Ahead Ireland.

 See taxsaver.ie for more information or contact your employer to order a ticket.